12 Ways To Make Online Training Delivery A Success [Q&A]

 Jonathan Finch, Chief Training Geek at Sales Geek suggests it’s not necessarily the content in between that’s most important, rather having regular touch points - whether that is suggested reading, 1 to 1 sessions or bitesize videos.
 At the very least, a personalised email to check in should be expected.

-5. How do you keep learners engaged?
+5. How do you keep learners engaged online?

 It is probably not surprising to hear, maintaining the focus and building rapport with your learners online is more challenging than in-person.
 There’s a number of things you can do though to give yourself the best chance of engagement, including: